 The directors have observed that as a result of the current economic downturn, market values for second hand aircraft have fallen and the number of distress sales has lowered the resale value of small and medium sized business aircraft.
-As a result the Group undertook a detailed impairment review and determined that an impairment of \$351,000 should be recorded against the carrying value of the Group's aircraft fleet.
-This follows the impairment of \$9,300,000 in 2010.
+As a result the Group undertook a detailed impairment review and determined that an impairment of \$2,801,000 should be recorded against the carrying value of the Group's aircraft fleet.
+This follows the impairment of \$351,000 in 2011.
+The directors have accelerated the depreciation rates for the remaining lives of the owned aircraft as described in note 3.